Flowtter/crispy/README.md

 ### Result

-In the result page, you can see the result of your montage.
+In the result view, you can see the result of your montage.

 # Contributing